Meet and hear from Solution 1 CrossFit Member: Brent Walter, 31, Digital Marketing Strategist, husband and father of 1

 And it’s been different this time around!

-The the biggest difference?
+The the biggest difference in getting fitness results?
 The coaches.
 The coaches at S1 are approachable and have been great in providing guidance as I learn new movements I’ve never done.
 To describe S1, it’s like one big team.
 Everyone is competing against each other during the workouts, but also helping each other improve by sharing tips, cues, and strategies to get that next difficult movement or shave a few seconds off of a workout.
 It seems like everybody really knows each other, which is a welcome change to my solo workouts I’ve been doing for years.

 I’m a new guy here, so my first goal was just to stick with it for the first 2 months.
 Now that I’m hooked, I’m making smaller incremental goals: get those first unbroken toes to bars, get that first handstand push up, complete double unders in a workout.